mpeterv/argparse/README.md

 #### Flags

-Flags are almost indentical to options, except that they don't take an argument by default.
+Flags are almost identical to options, except that they don't take an argument by default.

 ```lua
 parser:flag "-q" "--quiet"